elastic/ecs/CONTRIBUTING.md

 * Set up your git environment.
   - Create [your own fork](https://help.github.com/articles/fork-a-repo/) of the ECS repo.
   - Clone your fork to your machine.
-* Create a working branch on your machine.
+* Create a local branch to hold your changes.
   - Run `git checkout -b branch-name`, where `branch-name` is the name you want to give your local branch
 * Do your work.
   - Make changes to the `.yml` files as needed
-* Run `make` to update generated files such as `schema.csv` and `schema.md`
+* Run `make` to update generated files.
+  - Note that the README.md file is generated, and should not be edited directly.
+Source files are in the /docs directory.
 * Commit your changes locally.
   - Run `git commit -a -m "your message"`
-* Commit your changes to your own github.com fork.
+* Push your changes to your own github.com fork.
   - Run `git push --set-upstream origin branch-name`
-  - In this command, `origin` is an alias that references your fork )
+  - In this command, `origin` is an alias that references your fork.
 * Request feedback and permission to merge your changes.
   - Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) against the ECS repo.
-  - (Look for the `Compare & pull request` button on your branch in github.com)
+  - (Look for the `Compare & pull request` button on your branch in github.com.)
 * Next steps
   - Wait for reviews on your PR.
   - Incorporate review comments and push updates if needed.
 * Thank you for your contribution!

-Important: Make sure to push changes only to your own fork.
+**Important:** Be sure to push changes only to your own fork.
 Changes must be approved before they are merged into the main repository.

+### Other ways to contribute

+You can contribute even if you are not an experienced Git user.
+You'll need a github.com account.
+* Go to the ECS repo: https://github.com/elastic/ecs
+* Click `Issues` in the nav bar under the repo name.
+* Click `New issue`.
+* Add your text, and click `Submit new issue`.

 ## Fields.yml